 2.08 hectares, owned by JWS Homes Ltd. Previously part of land known as “Commercial Site Two”, and originally reserved as part of the Business Park development.

 The Sovereign Harbour Supplementary Planning Document (SPD) identified this site as the location for "Macaulay Place" a development of 37 four bedroom houses, and 15 five bedroom houses, 12 two bedroom apartments, 2 three bedroom apartments and 4 three bedroom maisonettes; a total of 70 homes.

 1.5 hectares owned by Premier Marinas.
-Previously used by the local fishing boat operators to store equipment, it was purchased from Sovereign Harbour Ltd by Premier Marinas and was cleared.
+Previously used by the local fishing boat operators to store equipment, in about 2008 it was purchased from Sovereign Harbour Ltd by Premier Marinas and was cleared.

 0.1 hectares owned by Premier Marinas.
 As with Site Ten, it was sold by Sovereign Harbour Ltd to Premier Marinas.
 It has always been the ambition of the Borough Council that this area should be developed as a visitor attraction, and this is shared by residents.

 Despite receiving substantial income from residents through the “Marina Rentcharge”, Premier Marinas has indicated in the past that it was not prepared to spend money on improving this area.
 Premier uses as an excuse the fact that residents successfully contested a previous planning application to develop the site*.